John Harris (golfer)

-John Richard Harris (born June 13, 1952) is an American professional golfer who played on the PGA Tour and the Champions Tour.
+John Richard Harris (June 13, 1952 – September 17, 2025) was an American professional golfer who played on the PGA Tour and the Champions Tour.

 Early life and amateur career

-Harris was born in Minneapolis, Minnesota and grew up in Roseau, Minnesota.
+Harris was born on June 13, 1952, in Minneapolis, Minnesota, and grew up in Roseau, Minnesota.
 He attended the University of Minnesota where he distinguished himself in both golf and hockey.
 Harris was the second-leading scorer on his 1974 hockey team that went on to win the national championship.
 In addition, his brother Robbie was a talented hockey player and played for the U.S. ice hockey team at the 1976 Winter Olympics.

 In the spring of 1974, Harris won the individual Big Ten championship in golf.
 In the summer, he also won the 1974 Minnesota State Amateur.

 Professional career

 Harris played minor league hockey after college and then became a professional golfer in 1975.
 He earned playing privileges for the PGA Tour at Fall 1975 PGA Tour Qualifying School graduates.
 Harris did not have much success on the PGA Tour, however, his best finish being T-26 at the 1976 Hawaiian Open.